Code-Institute-Submissions/houseplant-heroes/README.md

 **Redirect Links**

 - A link for the join page is provided "New?
-Join here ->" in case the user has found themself in the wrong place and needs redirecting.
+Join here ->" in case the user has found themselves in the wrong place and needs redirecting.

 ### Join